What is a Widowmaker Heart Attack?

 By:

-Arterial plaque is the result of cholesterol, cellular waste, fatty substances, and fibers building up along the inner arterial wall.
-Eventually, due to inflammation, oxidation, stress and weakening of the plaque structure, an arterial plaque can rupture and cause a blockage to the arteries, also known as coronary thrombosis.2
+Arterial plaque results from cholesterol, cellular waste, fatty substances, and fibers building up along the inner arterial wall.
+Eventually, due to inflammation, oxidation, stress, and weakening of the plaque structure, an arterial plaque can rupture and cause a blockage to the arteries, also known as coronary thrombosis.

 Because the LAD artery is responsible for bringing oxygenated blood to half of the heart, a blockage can result in inadequate blood flow, myocardial injury, and even disruptions in the heart’s normal contraction.

-Despite its moniker of the “widowmaker,” a STEMI can affect people of any gender.
+Despite its moniker of the “widowmaker,” a STEMI can affect anyone.
 Men are more likely to have a widowmaker heart attack than women, but the outcomes can differ greatly.

-The American Heart Association recognizes several risk factors that can increase a person’s risk for a widowmaker heart attack 5:
+The American Heart Association recognizes several risk factors that can increase a person’s risk for a widowmaker heart attack:

 • Diabetes